musicXart

 Hall of Mirrors

 On the first floor we have the Hall of Mirrors, with reference to the mansion’s royal history.
-Once again, we have a play with the Transposition Matrices, established with the aid of the mirror repeating the parquetry floor, the coffered ceiling and the single side door that now pretends to be a grand entrance to the Hall of Mirrors.
+The room is a playful representation of the Transposition Matrices, established by the mirror’s repeating of the parquetry floor, the coffered ceiling and the single side door, that now pretends to be a grandiose entrance.
 The CD shelving system MWS-1a is installed on the side walls, here without CDs.

 Abacus Chapel

 This gramophone-like extension of the main building serves solely as a chapel for the Abacus Sound Sculpture.
-The roof (structure) rests centrally as a giant “sound block” with a “sforzando-shaped” (series of attacks) dome, through which you have a top view of the installation/sculpture.
-The series of dynamics are implied in the form of twelve progressively/increasingly growing rings in the ceiling (pppp ffff).
+The roof represents a giant “sound block” with a “sforzando-shaped” (series of attacks) dome, through which you have a top view of the sculpture.
+The dynamics are implied in the form of twelve progressively growing rings in the ceiling (pppp → ffff).

-It has been crucial to the art concept that real-world dimensions have been strictly complied with in the virtual world.
-In accordance with this rule, it has been possible to install my Copenhagen apartment on the top floor of the main building with direct access to the roof terrace of the Abacus Chapel.
-Café Munch takes up the space of the other part of the rooftop.
+It has been crucial to the art concept that real-world dimensions have been strictly applied to the virtual world.
+Following this rule, it has been possible to install the artist’s Copenhagen apartment on the top floor of the main building with direct access to the roof terrace of the Abacus Chapel.
+The rest of the top floor houses Café Munch.